dapr/dapr/CONTRIBUTING.md

 ### Third-party code
 * All third-party code must be placed in the `vendor/` folders.
-* `vendor/` folder is managed by dep and stores the source code of third-party Go dependencies. `vendor/` folder should not be modified manually.
+* `vendor/` folder is managed by Go modules and stores the source code of third-party Go dependencies. `vendor/` folder should not be modified manually.
 * Third-party code must include licenses.

 A non-exclusive list of code that must be places in `vendor/`: